nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-sitecore-connector.md

 ## Installation

 There is nothing to install on the Nuxeo Sever.
 All packages necessary for The Nuxeo Sitecore Connector are deployed on the **Sitecore Server** instance.
 For access to the necessary install pkg, please contact your Nuxeo Account Executive.

-To deploy the Nuxeo for Sitecore Connector pkg, Have your Sitecore Administrator log in to Sitecore.
+To deploy the Nuxeo for Sitecore Connector pkg, have your Sitecore Administrator log in to Sitecore.
 From the Launch Pad dashboard, choose **Control Panel**
 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Sitecore Connector/9-sitecore